hansajayathilaka/fyp/smart_contracts/nextjs-demo-ui/src/lib/README.md

 ## Overview

-The application supports multiple blockchain networks, each with different decimal places:
+The application uses standard Ethereum-compatible decimal handling:
-- Ethereum: 18 decimals (wei)
+- All networks: 18 decimals (wei)
-- Hedera: 8 decimals (tinybar)

-To handle these differences, we've implemented a centralized decimal handling system that:
+The system uses a centralized decimal handling system that:
 1. Detects the current network
 2. Normalizes values to the appropriate unit
 3. Formats values for display with the correct currency symbol